michael2012z/BitBible/markdown/KJV/files/1Chr.md

 12. They arose, all the valiant men, and took away the body of Saul, and the bodies of his sons, and brought them to Jabesh, and buried their bones under the oak in Jabesh, and fasted seven days.

-13. So Saul died for his transgression which he committed against the Lord, even against the word of the Lord, which he kept not, and also for asking counsel of one that had a familiar spirit, to enquire of it;committed: Heb. transgressed
+13. So Saul died for his transgression which he committed against the Lord, even against the word of the Lord, which he kept not, and also for asking counsel of one that had a familiar spirit, to enquire of it;

-14. And enquired not of the Lord: therefore he slew him, and turned the kingdom unto David the son of Jesse.Jesse: Heb.
-Isai
+14. And enquired not of the Lord: therefore he slew him, and turned the kingdom unto David the son of Jesse.

 ## 1 Chronicles 11

 1. Then all Israel gathered themselves to David unto Hebron, saying, Behold, we are thy bone and thy flesh.

-2. And moreover in time past, even when Saul was king, thou wast he that leddest out and broughtest in Israel: and the Lord thy God said unto thee, Thou shalt feed my people Israel, and thou shalt be ruler over my people Israel.in time…: Heb. both yesterday and the third dayfeed: or, rule
+2. And moreover in time past, even when Saul was king, thou wast he that leddest out and broughtest in Israel: and the Lord thy God said unto thee, Thou shalt feed my people Israel, and thou shalt be ruler over my people Israel.

-3. Therefore came all the elders of Israel to the king to Hebron; and David made a covenant with them in Hebron before the Lord; and they anointed David king over Israel, according to the word of the Lord by Samuel.by: Heb. by the hand of
+3. Therefore came all the elders of Israel to the king to Hebron; and David made a covenant with them in Hebron before the Lord; and they anointed David king over Israel, according to the word of the Lord by Samuel.

 4. And David and all Israel went to Jerusalem, which is Jebus; where the Jebusites were, the inhabitants of the land.

 5. And the inhabitants of Jebus said to David, Thou shalt not come hither.
 Nevertheless David took the castle of Zion, which is the city of David.

 6. And David said, Whosoever smiteth the Jebusites first shall be chief and captain.
-So Joab the son of Zeruiah went first up, and was chief.chief: Heb. head
+So Joab the son of Zeruiah went first up, and was chief.

-7. And David dwelt in the castle; therefore they called it the city of David.it: that is, Zion
+7. And David dwelt in the castle; therefore they called it the city of David.

-8. And he built the city round about, even from Millo round about: and Joab repaired the rest of the city.repaired: Heb. revived
+8. And he built the city round about, even from Millo round about: and Joab repaired the rest of the city.

-9. So David waxed greater and greater: for the Lord of hosts was with him.waxed…: Heb. went in going and increasing
+9. So David waxed greater and greater: for the Lord of hosts was with him.

-10. These also are the chief of the mighty men whom David had, who strengthened themselves with him in his kingdom, and with all Israel, to make him king, according to the word of the Lord concerning Israel.strengthened…: or, held strongly with him
+10. These also are the chief of the mighty men whom David had, who strengthened themselves with him in his kingdom, and with all Israel, to make him king, according to the word of the Lord concerning Israel.

-11. And this is the number of the mighty men whom David had; Jashobeam, an Hachmonite, the chief of the captains: he lifted up his spear against three hundred slain by him at one time.an Hachmonite: or, son of Hachmoni
+11. And this is the number of the mighty men whom David had; Jashobeam, an Hachmonite, the chief of the captains: he lifted up his spear against three hundred slain by him at one time.

 12. And after him was Eleazar the son of Dodo, the Ahohite, who was one of the three mighties.

-13. He was with David at Pas–dammim, and there the Philistines were gathered together to battle, where was a parcel of ground full of barley; and the people fled from before the Philistines.Pas–dammim: also called, Ephes–dammim
+13. He was with David at Pas–dammim, and there the Philistines were gathered together to battle, where was a parcel of ground full of barley; and the people fled from before the Philistines.

-14. And they set themselves in the midst of that parcel, and delivered it, and slew the Philistines; and the Lord saved them by a great deliverance.set…: or, stooddeliverance: or, salvation
+14. And they set themselves in the midst of that parcel, and delivered it, and slew the Philistines; and the Lord saved them by a great deliverance.

-15. Now three of the thirty captains went down to the rock to David, into the cave of Adullam; and the host of the Philistines encamped in the valley of Rephaim.three…: or, three captains over the thirty
+15. Now three of the thirty captains went down to the rock to David, into the cave of Adullam; and the host of the Philistines encamped in the valley of Rephaim.

 16. And David was then in the hold, and the Philistines’ garrison was then at Beth–lehem.